mizuki-nana/coreVM/docs/source/reference.rst

     `spf`           Single-precision floating point.
     `dpf`           Double-precision floating point.
     `string`        String type.
-    `array`         Fixed-size array type.
-    `structtype`    Statically-declared structure type.
-    `ptrtype`       Object pointer type.
+    `object`        Dynamic object type.
   ==============  ========================================

-**Entity 'IRArrayValue'**
+**Entity 'IRArrayType'**

-Represents a fixed and typed array type.
+Represents a fixed size array type.
 The entity is consisted of the type of the encapsulated elements, as well as the size of the array.

+**Entity 'IRIdentifierType'**

+Represents a type that can be associated with an identifier.
+Can be either a custom type, primitive type, or array type.

 **Entity 'IRClosure'**